Nabeel-javaid/Nabeel-javaid/README.md

+# 🛠️ DittoETH
+**A decentralized stablecoin protocol with an order book design for supercharged staking yield.**

 ## Conceptual Overview of Ditto ETH Protocol:

 Ditto ETH Protocol is a decentralized finance (DeFi) platform designed to facilitate the creation and trading of synthetic assets pegged to the value of real-world assets.
 At its core, Ditto ETH employs a unique mechanism that allows users to mint and trade synthetic tokens representing various assets, such as cryptocurrencies, fiat currencies, and commodities, directly on the Ethereum blockchain.